pnuney/cell-spec-cli/README.md

 This generates:

 examples/icc-01.tfvars
 examples/icc-01.env

-You can point --input at any markdown file with the same structure to generate configs for other Cells.
+You can supply any markdown file with the same structure to generate configs for additional Cells.

-Validation and errors
+Validation

 The parser validates:

-required fields: cell name, realm, region
+presence of cell_name, realm, region

 presence of all four compute layers: kernel, platform, gateway, apps

-required database fields: instance_class, storage_gb
+required database settings: instance_class, storage_gb

-required cache fields: node_type, nodes
+required cache settings: node_type, nodes

-all numeric fields are positive integers
+positive integer values for all numeric fields

-Failures raise CellSpecError and the CLI exits with a clear message, for example:
+Invalid inputs produce clear errors, for example:

 [cell-spec-cli] Spec error in examples/cell-spec.md: Database 'storage_gb' must be positive.

 Testing

-Tests are written with the standard library unittest module.
+Tests are written with unittest:

-Run all tests with:

 export PYTHONPATH=src
 python -m unittest discover -s tests

-This exercises the parser against examples/cell-spec.md and checks that the generators produce the expected fields in .tfvars and .env.
+This runs parser and generator tests against the provided example spec.

+Notes

+All parsing is done with simple string operations to keep the tool lightweight and transparent

+Output formatting is deterministic to support clean diffs

+The CLI uses clear exit codes for CI integration